Welcome to our review of Blue Buffalo Life Protection Formula.

 Gluten can trigger reactions in gluten-sensitive dogs, so barley-based diets should be carefully considered for these pets.

-It provides 12.5g protein, 2.3g fat, and 73.5g carbohydrates (including 17.3g fiber) per 100g.
+Each 100g serving of dehulled barley contains 12.5g of protein, 2.3g of fat, and 73.5g of carbohydrates (including 17.3g of fiber).

 Secondary Ingredients